 Fig. 4 shows the eye diagrams (left) and noise histograms (right).
 Fig. 4a-b show the waveform generated by the SHF pattern generator after the attenuator and dc-block coupled in the oscilloscope, essentially the input signal of the DUTs.
-The voltage signal to noise ratio (SNR) of the input eye is 4 and the noise standard deviation ( $\sigma_n$ ) is 1.17 mV.
-Fig. 4c-d show the response of the CB TIA with an SNR of 3.66 and a $\sigma_n$ of 1.33 mV.
-Fig.4e-f show the response of the CE TIA with SNR of 3.1 and a $\sigma_n$ of 1.21 mV.
+The signal to noise ratio (SNR) of the input eye is 4 and the noise standard deviation (σ_n) is 1.168 mV.
+Fig. 4c-d show the response of the CB TIA with an SNR of 3.66 and a σ_n of 1.327 mV.
+Fig.4e-f show the response of the CE TIA with SNR of 3.1 and a σ_n of 1.211 mV.
 The CE topology has lower voltage gain (as indicated also from Fig. 2) and lower noise.
-The CB circuit provides higher gain, at the expense of its increased noise which is characteristic of the common base amplifier topology [2].
-Based on the measured eye diagrams the circuits have an energy efficiency of 0.5 pJ/bit for the CB and 0.4 pJ/bit for the CE.
+The CB circuit provides higher gain, at the expense of its increased noise which is characteristic of the common base amplifier topology[2].

 Comparison with state-of-the-art: The comparison of the performance of the designed TIAs with the state of the art in reported in open literature is presented in Table 1.
 Both proposed designs have the highest bandwidth reported.
-It is worth noting that the TIAs designed of this work would represent only the input stages of a full receiver, therefore the total transimpedance gain is lower than many of those reported with post-amplifiers.
+It is worth noting that the TIAs designed of this work would represent only the input stages of a full receiver, therefore the total transimpedance gain is lower than many of those reported with postamplifiers.
 For the same reason the power consumption is lower relative to the other amplifiers, with the exception of a similar design in [6].
+The energy efficiency η_e is the lowest reported, partly due to the power consumption being low, but also due to the high bitrate measured.
 The noise performance of the CB is worse than amplifiers with higher input impedance, as expected from a common base topology.
-The CE TIAs noise, however, is significantly lower than most of the state-of-the-art designs, at the expense of the higher input impedance.
+The CE TIAs noise, however, is significantly lower than most of the state-of-theart designs, at the expense of the higher input impedance.